haslinger/encrateia.informatom.com/pages/about.markdown

 ---
 layout: two_columns
-title: What is Encrateia? - The Full Monty
+title: Why Encrateia and what Does it Do?
-permalink: /about/
+permalink: /why_and_what/
 ---

+{% contentfor left %}
 Encrateia is an mobile application that wants to help you analyse your activity tracking data.
 In particular Encrateia analyzes .fit-Files that are created by many fitness trackers by default.